arnold-c/OutbreakDetection/manuscript/manuscript.typ

 #figure(
   image("manuscript_files/plots/optimal-thresholds_alert-threshold-plot.svg"),
   caption: [The optimal alert threshold of outbreak detection systems (that maximizes outbreak detection accuracy) under different testing rates and noise structures.
 Each imperfect test uses the same value for both its sensitivity and specificity (either 85% or 90%).
-Circular markers represent tests with 0-day turnaround times, and triangular markers represent tests with result delays. $Lambda(4)$ indicates the mean noise incidence is 4 times higher than the mean measles incidence, for example. @tbl_od-optimal-thresholds provides the underlying values in a table format to help distinguish between lines that may overlap.], )
+Circular markers represent tests with 0-day turnaround times, and triangular markers represent tests with result delays. $Lambda(4)$ indicates the mean noise incidence is 4 times higher than the mean measles incidence, for example. @tbl_od-optimal-thresholds provides the underlying values in a table format at $Lambda(7)$ to help distinguish between lines that may overlap.], )
 <fig-alert-threshold>